When You Self-Insure:

 - Frequently Asked Questions (FAQs)

 Self-insurance is sometimes called a self-funded plan.
-It is the preferred method for most employees because you can get your money back if you are not subject to certain state requirements.
+It is the method of choice for most employees because you can get your money back if you are not subject to certain state requirements.
 Although prevalent in health care, self-insurance can secure you against any types of damages.

 Business owners can opt for self-insurance if their work is situated moderate-risk areas.
 For example, you can apply for self-insurance, instead of a flood insurance policy if your office area is not known to have heavy rainfalls, but occasional bouts of heavy rain.